 Some Possible Enhancements

-As I work on some 3D model and 3D surface viewing utilities in coming months/years, I may add several 'model types' to this GUI.
-So, if you find this utility of use, you may want to check back here in coming months/years to see if an updated version of the script is available.
+So, if you find this utility of use, you may want to check back here in coming years to see if an updated version of the script is available.

-It took several days to get this code in shape.
-But now I am in a position to generate model files (of various dimensions and shapes and numbers of polygons/ponts) at about 30 microseconds per model file, instead of over 30 minutes per model file. :-) :-) :-) :-) :-)
+But, once implemented, I am in a position to generate model files (of various sizes and shapes and numbers of polygons/ponts) at about 30 microseconds per model file, instead of more than 30 minutes per model file. :-) :-) :-) :-) :-)

 Thank you, Tcl-Tk developers, for making it possible for me to make nice quality images of geometry in 3-space.